The heart & the sleep

 3. Sleep better with and for a healthy heart

-1. Our heart & the sleep
+1. Our heart & sleep

 This central task makes a strong heart a basic requirement for our health and performance.
 Diseases of the cardiovascular system, on the other hand, represent an enormous health risk and are the most common cause of death in Germany.